h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 - **PyTorch Models for NLP (Experimental)**

-Specify whether to enable pretrained PyTorch models and fine-tune them for NLP tasks.
+Specify whether to enable pre-trained PyTorch models and fine-tune them for NLP tasks.
 This is set to Auto by default.
 You need to set this to On if you want to use the PyTorch models like BERT for feature engineering or for modeling.
 We recommend that you use GPUs to speed up execution when this option is used.

 ![nlp-expert-settings](assets/nlp-expert-settings.jpg)